Nutlope/pdftochat/README.md

 ## Future Todos

+- [ ] Explore best practices for scrolling based on other chat apps like chatGPT and implement auto scrolling
 - [ ] Do some prompt engineering for Mixtral to make it as good as possible
 - [ ] Add my own google cloud project to Clerk for it to show 'PDFToChat'
 - [ ] Change the header at the top with something more similar to roomGPT to make it cleaner